-Until we explored less then the 1% of the Mars surface.
-We need new platforms to rapidly increase our exploration capabilities if we want to seriously boost the first human missions.
+Until now, less than the 1% of the martian surface has been explored in detail.
+New platforms are needed to rapidly increase our exploration capabilities if we want to seriously boost the first human missions to the Red Planet.

 The DOME project research background is focused on:

 The X-5 Drone is an experimental concept for an autonomous aerial platform designed to complement the first human crews on the Martian surface.
 The main objective of X5 is to demonstrate the reliability and the capabilities of an autonomous solar aerial drone platform for surface surveys on Mars, by performing test demonstrations in analog sites on Earth.
 Thanks to its VTOL and automatic flying capabilities, the vehicle can autonomously achieve the mission objectives, performing take-off, hovering and landing maneuvers without the need for direct control from the crew.
 In one of its versions, the X5 can be powered by lightweight double-junction solar arrays, that can potentially assure a dawn-sunset flight autonomy.

 The X5 payload is composed of two cameras (one fixed global-shutter camera and one for navigation) and a range of sensors, with the capability to host more mission-specific payloads.

 The main operational scenarios covered by the X-5 are: